fritzrehde/competitive-programming/language-guides/java.md

 ### Tuple

-Java doesn't have tuples, so we have two ways of mimicing them:
+Java doesn't have tuples, so we have two ways of mimicking them:

 1. We can pretend that a fixed size array is a tuple, but this isn't very type-safe, as the caller doesn't know how many elements the returned "tuple" contains.
 We're also restricted to one type.